 - See this sample Student Support Services page

 - Software - Check the accessibility of all tools and software used in the course

 - Web Pages - Check Canvas content with the Canvas accessibility checker (and/or UDOIT or Ally if available)

-- Web Links - Check that all your links are up to date and have descriptive text
+- Web Links and Text - Check that all your links are up to date and have descriptive text

 - Images - In addition to checking that all images have alt text and proper color contrast: